utkarshilh/proxy/README.md

-# Getting Started with Create React App
+#Proxy - A Leave Request and Teacher Arrangement Systemetting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).